lemlac/mulem/docs/reference.md

 ### Function Declarations

 Functions are declared with parentheses before the equals sign.
-This kind of function is pure by default but becomes impure when using certain features (explained below).
 The type of the parameters can be either explicitly typed or inferred based on usage.

 ```mu
 add(a: int, b: int): int = a + b